shadowkane/SSH/README.md

 ```
 gcc -Wall -Wextra -g SFTP_Client.c -I '<path to libssh2>\include' -I '<path to openssl>\include' -L '<path to libssh2>\lib' -L '<path to openssl>\lib' -lssh2 -lws2_32 -lcrypto -lssl -o <file output name>
 ```
+In the source code comment or uncomment this line to enable or disable the debug mode before the compilation.
+``
+#define LIBSSH2DEBUG
+``
 ###  How to use?
 1. Pass the remote SSH ip: -ip <remote SSH ip>
 2. Pass the SSH port (22 is the default port number): -port <SSH port>